helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 `PokemonRepository` extends the ordinary `PokemonLookup` interface.
 The parent declares `findByName(String name)` and its JDBC annotations.
 The generated `PokemonRepository` implementation includes that inherited method.

-The example uses PostgreSQL and HikariCP.
+The example uses the PostgreSQL JDBC driver.
+The named JDBC client contains its connection properties directly, so this variant does not configure a separate SQL data source.
 The credentials below are intended only for local development.

 ## Build the PostgreSQL Image